rajapalagummi/rajapalagummi/README.md

 **Data Scientist & ML Engineer** — I build systems that find what data is actually trying to say, not just what it reports on the surface.

-At Amazon I engineered pipelines across 400M+ records and pushed a classification system from a 98% company benchmark to 99.5%.
-Since then I've been building applied ML, GenAI, and data engineering projects on real data — from AML detection on 5M financial transactions to longitudinal biomarker analysis on 11,848 CDC respondents.
+I build applied ML, GenAI, and data engineering projects on real data from AML detection on 5M financial transactions to longitudinal biomarker analysis on 11,848 CDC respondents.
+Every project is open source, runnable on your own data, and built to solve a problem that actually exists.

-Currently based in Jersey City, NY.
-Open to Data Scientist, ML Engineer, and Data Engineer roles.

 ---